conviviality in times of pandemic.

 Sunday 21.01 was the last day of Muslim Futures.
 The Finissage ends with an excellent lecture by Sara Bolghiran (researcher, Leiden University) and a panel entitled “Towards a Muslim Futurisms Movement” with Anja Sale (interdisciplinary artist), Elif Celik (artist) and Ozan Zakariya Keskinkiliç (poet), which brought up the idea that Muslim Futures is not only a programme of events and discourse, but a movement.

 In conclusion, my experience of Muslim Futures at ACUD Gallery was both enlightening and empowering.
 It provided a space for critical reflection, creative expression and meaningful dialogue, paving the way for a future that embraces diversity, equity and justice for all.
-(Asma Aiad)
+(A. Aiad)

 19/10/2023